mvac7/SDCC_startup_MSX32kROM4000/README.md

-## 4. How to use a winOS scripts
+## 4. How to use the script

-In this project, I have included a makefile for 32K ROMs.
+In this project, you have the MAKEFILE for Windows and Linux OS.
-The script is the same but with the size parameter `ROMSIZE` modified for each case.

-The script for Linux works in the same way.

 To adapt the script to your project, you must follow the following steps: